Turbul3nce/CTF_Challenges/web/0xBOverchunked/README.md

 ## Exploit
-Automating the SQLi exploitation with SQLMap:
+Saved Burpsuite request to a file.
+Automated the SQLi exploitation using SQLMap:
 <br>
 <img src= "exploit_withj_sqlmap.png">